Bow Arrow: All the Criteria to Take into Account

 Tube material

 • Carbon fiber tube: Carbon arrows are more resistant and allow great precision of shooting while flying relatively straight.
 They can also be woven to make them compact without splitting after being hit by other arrows.
-The use of carbon is a popular choice for many archers and bow hunters.
+Carbon is a popular choice for many archers and bow hunters.
 Their durability is ensured by resistant materials.
 However, they tend to fray with time and wear.

 The price